 Turkish competition board fines Meta Platforms $18.6 million

-ISTANBUL, Oct 26 (Reuters) - Turkey's competition authority said on Wednesday that it had fined Facebook-parent Meta Platforms Inc META.O 346.72 million lira ($18.63 million) for violating competition law.
+ISTANBUL, Oct 26 (Reuters) - Turkey's competition authority has fined Facebook-parent Meta Platforms Inc META.O 346.72 million lira ($18.63 million) for breaking competition law, it said on Wednesday.

-In a statement, the Turkish Competition Board said it decided the company obstructed its competitors operating in social network services and online advertising markets as it merged data collected through Facebook, Instagram and WhatsApp.
+The company held a dominant position in personal social networking services and online video advertising markets and obstructed competitors by merging data collected through its core services Facebook, Instagram and WhatsApp, the Turkish authority said in a statement.

-The fine was imposed according to the 2021 annual income of the company, the authority said.

 ($1 = 18.6080 liras)

-(Reporting by Ebru Tuncay; Writing by Ezgi Erkoyun; Editing by Daren Butler)
+(Reporting by Ebru Tuncay; Writing by Ezgi Erkoyun; Editing by Daren Butler and Barbara Lewis)

 ((ezgi.erkoyun@thomsonreuters.com; +90-212-350 7051; Reuters Messaging: ezgi.erkoyun.thomsonreuters.com@reuters.net;))